 - Many similar systems such as telephone, internet, financial linkages, and language, make the move easy in many ways.

 - Canada is a former colony of the UK and as a result has many structural similarities, such as our parliamentary system, cultural traditions shared by large numbers of people in both countries, and close treaty and political alliances.

 - A sense of mobility - people have been moving to and from Canada from the UK for literally hundreds of years.

 - A strong focus on process - Americans have "the right to life, liberty, and the pursuit of happiness" as their founding principles.
 Canada and the UK are focused more on the right to good government, as it states in the Canadian constitution.

 - Expensive real estate.
 Perhaps this is not an admirable commonality, but Toronto and Vancouver particularly, are now "world class" cities in terms of real estate prices, right up there with London.

 Some of the differences between Canada and the UK, in the context of a potential move back:

-- Differences in mind frame - The UK is oriented towards its own internal culture and that of Europe, and further abroad, than it is toward Canada.
+- Differences in mind frame - The UK is oriented towards its own internal culture, the cultures of Europe, and cultures further abroad.
+It has little to do with Canadian culture.
 Canada is a nice ex-colony, but not really where "life happens".
 For example, there are few television shows in the UK that put Canada at the centre of daily attention.
-Fun fact: The reverse is not true: Many people in Canada watch "Coronation Street"!)
+Fun fact: The reverse is not true: Many people in Canada watch "Coronation Street"!

-This is a key difference.
-To many from Britain, Canada can seem like an extension of the U.S. in terms of mind frame.
+This is a key differenc: To many from the UK, Canada can seem like an extension of the U.S. in terms of ways of thinking.